Cody Bellinger Player Props: Cubs vs. Red Sox

 Cody Bellinger At The Plate

-- Bellinger has had an RBI in 23 games this year (39.7%), including four multi-RBI outings (6.9%).
-He has also driven home three or more of his team's runs in two contests.
+- In 40.7% of his games this season, Bellinger has driven in at least one run.
+In five of those games (8.5%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.